-- Irregular periods
+- missed periods

-We'll look at each of these side effects in detail below.
+We will look at each of these side effects in detail below.

 1. Intermenstrual spotting

 Breakthrough vaginal bleeding is common between expected periods.
 This usually resolves within 3 months of starting to take the pill.

 During spotting, the pill is still effective, as long as it has been taken correctly and no doses are missed.
 Anyone who experiences 5 or more days of bleeding while on active pills, or heavy bleeding for 3 or more days, should contact a health care professional for advice.

 This bleeding may happen because the uterus is adjusting to having a thinner endometrial lining or because the body is adjusting to having different levels of hormones.

 Some people experience mild nausea when first taking the pill, but symptoms usually subside after a while.
 Taking the pill with food or at bedtime may help.
 If nausea is severe or persists for longer than 3 months, you should seek medical guidance.